sgmeyer/generator-crafty/README.md

 - Make sure you have yo, grunt, node and NPM installed.
 - Open the root directory of `generator-crafty`
+- Install the generators dependencies by typing the command `npm install`.
 - Type the command `npm link`.
 This will link the Yeoman generator to your local NPM.

 ## Usage - Setup Game Scaffolding